botmasterai/botmaster-messenger/Readme.md

     const messageToSend = bot.createOutgoingMessageFor(update.sender.id); // or any other page-scoped userId you know is using your page messageToSend.addText('Hello World');
     messageToSend.sender = {
-      id: 'PAGE_ID_2', // or whichever page id you wish to send the message from.
+      id: update.recipient.id, // or whichever page id you wish to send the message from.
     };
     return bot.sendMessage(messageToSend);
   }